UKHO/docs/docs/software-engineering-policies/ThirdPartyLicensing/ThirdPartyLicensingPolicy.md

 ## Verify

-Verification will be automated, at build or dependency download time.
-Tooling is TBC, ALM team are evaluating options.

-## Points of Contact

-- Policy owner  - ​Neville Brown
-- ​Policy editor - ​Andrew Poole
+Verification will be automated.
+Contact the DDC team to find out how this works.